pingcap/docs-cn/sql-plan-management.md

 In the example above, the dropped binding in the SESSION scope shields the corresponding binding in the GLOBAL scope.
 The optimizer does not add the `sm_join(t1, t2)` hint to the statement.
 The top node of the execution plan in the `explain` result is not fixed to MergeJoin by this hint.
 Instead, the top node is independently selected by the optimizer according to the cost estimation.

+> **Note:**
+>
+> Executing `DROP GLOBAL BINDING` drops the binding in the current tidb-server instance cache and changes the status of the corresponding row in the system table to 'deleted'.
+This statement does not directly delete the records in the system table, because other tidb-server instances need to read the 'deleted' status to drop the corresponding binding in their cache.
+For the records in these system tables with the status of 'deleted', at every 100 `bind-info-lease` (the default value is `3s`, and `300s` in total) interval, the background thread triggers an operation of reclaiming and clearing on the bindings of `update_time` before 10 `bind-info-lease` (to ensure that all tidb-server instances have read the 'deleted' status and updated the cache).

 ### View binding

 {{< copyable "sql" >}}